Equity Commentary –February 2017

 Other macro developments

+Going ahead, on the domestic front, the outcome of elections in five states including India’s largest state, Uttar Pradesh and successful implementation of GST are the events to watch out for.
 In the near term, global liquidity flows and economic policies of developed nations continue to be a key determinant for emerging market performance including India.
-Although the reversal of FII flows on account of global events pose a risk of price correction, however, it is important to note that India is much better placed to handle such an event given its healthy macro-economic parameters.
+Reversal of FII flows due to global events remains a key risk to the Indian market, however, it is important to note that India is much better placed to handle such an event given its healthy macro-economic parameters.

 Strong macro position, reforms and long-term structural drivers like demographic advantage, low household debt, limited penetration across different consumer categories, increased potential for financial savings and urbanization makes India a compelling equity story from medium to long term perspective.